By Dr. Stephanie McGrath

 Additionally, a newly installed electrophysiology unit has made the diagnosis of nerve and muscular diseases possible.
 CSU neurologists use this valuable information to help guide further tests and treatments to help your circling Schnauzer catch some zzz’s.

 Tumors, herniated disks and traumatic injuries are often treated with surgery, but many neurological conditions also respond to medications – antibiotics, immunosuppressive drugs, anti-seizure medication, and chemotherapy.
-A number of research studies are being conducted at CSU, focusing mainly on brain tumors and encephalitis.
+A number of research studies are being conducted at CSU, focusing mainly on brain tumors, encephalitis and spinal disorders.